 By comparison, the hotel grounds are expansive, with facilities to match.
 There’s a fully-fledged a gym on-site and the spa has a good-sized heated indoor pool.
-Four other outdoor pools make Santo Maris Oia a very generously equipped indeed.
+Four other outdoor pools make Santo Pure Oia a very generously equipped indeed.

 *This post contains affiliate links and we may earn a commission, at no extra cost to you.